JustinGuese/website-document-chat.com/content/english/blog/liability-risks-when-using-chatgpt-in-the-workplace.md

 ### Adjustments and Integrations for Enhanced Security

 Each company is like a fingerprint: unique and full of attributes that set it apart.
-Working with a standard tool is often not the best solution.
-Doku-chat.de offers the possibility of making individual adjustments so that the program functions as an extension of your existing infrastructure.
+Working with a standard tool is often not the best solution. document-chat.com offers the possibility of making individual adjustments so that the program functions as an extension of your existing infrastructure.
 Through integrations like Teams or Confluence, you can minimize security gaps and ensure that the entire team communicates on the same wavelength.
 More security, more customization – and all with full control thanks to a well-designed technology.

 ## Conclusion

 ### Secure Use of ChatGPT in a Business Context

 In summary, the use of AI tools like ChatGPT holds enormous potential but also entails responsibility.
 Companies and employees must be prepared to minimize risks and act in a data protection-compliant manner.
-With a reliable solution like Doku-chat.de, which is not only GDPR-compliant but also allows individual adjustments, companies are ideally equipped for the future of digital exchange.
+With a reliable solution like document-chat.com, which is not only GDPR-compliant but also allows individual adjustments, companies are ideally equipped for the future of digital exchange.
 Ultimately, secure technology use is not only smart – it is essential for success in today's business world.